aawarner/BLT-ASIC/README.md

 ![diagram](docs/Picture1.png)

 1) Authenticate with Cisco.com
-2) Provide serial numbers via one of three methods listed in [Proposed Solution](#proposed solution) above.
+2) Provide serial numbers via one of three methods listed above.
 3) Send aggregated and deduplicated serial numbers to CCW-R API for search
 4) Generate reports and email templates for GLO case generation

-Help will be provided via webex teams.
-The teams room can be joined in app.
+Support will be provided via webex teams.
+The teams room can be joined in app by clicking on the help tab.

 ## Usage